Fr8org/Fr8Core/Docs/ForDevelopers/Specifications/Fr8HubSpecification.md

 Name |	Type |	Nullable	| Default |	Description
 --- | --- | --- | --- | ---

-Name	Type	Nullable	Default	Description notificationMessage	TerminalNotificationDTO
+notificationMessage	TerminalNotificationDTO
-Return Values	IHttpActionResult
+**Return Values**	IHttpActionResult
-Description	Takes the message, checks whether it is a terminal call or client call, and sets channel accordingly.
+**Description:**	Takes the message, checks whether it is a terminal call or client call, and sets channel accordingly.
 Then notifies the selected channel.

 ### OrganizationController
 ------------------------------------